PoCInnovation/DagViz/README.md

 # DagViz

-The objective of this project is to display any infos about Go program using dags.
+The objective of this project is to display any infos relative to the definitions of a cue program and it's dependencies using dags.

 ## How does it work?

-Thanks to CueAPI we can retrieve any infos about our program and we create a dag using these infos.
+Thanks to the CueAPI we can retrieve any infos about our program and we create a dag using these infos, and using an electron-app we can render it.

 ## Getting Started